 Step 2: Inspect the property

-Remember actually to visit the property so that you assess its condition.
+Remember to visit the property so that you can assess its condition.
 When you conduct a site visit, have an inspector with you to help you identify whether the property has any hidden defects.
-You can also have an appraiser with you to help determine whether it is suitable for your planned investments and whether the price you are buying it for is reasonable.
+You can also have an appraiser with you to help determine whether it is suitable for your planned investments and whether the price you are paying for it is reasonable.

 Step 3: Certify government compliance